RedHatInsights/platform-receptor-controller/README.md

 Internal services (not going through 3scale) can authenticate via a pre-shared key by adding the following headers to a request:

-  - receptor-controller-client-id
+  - x-rh-receptor-controller-client-id
-  - receptor-controller-account
+  - x-rh-receptor-controller-account
-  - receptor-controller-psk
+  - x-rh-receptor-controller-psk

 If your service is internal and will not be passing requests through 3scale a psk will be provided.
 This psk will be unique to your service.